klutchell/mediaserver/README.md

-# Docker Media Server #
+# Docker Plex & Usenet Media Server #

 ## Description

 This is a docker-based plex media server for ubuntu using pre-built public images.
-It pulls and runs the following docker images via [docker-compose](https://github.com/docker/compose):

 Image | Size | Version
 --- | --- | ---